-Arthur Caplan of the Perelman School of Medicine comments on a new theory using extreme hypothermia on trauma patients.
+Arthur Caplan of the Perelman School of Medicine shares his perspective on censoring science.

 Perelman School of Medicine

-Arthur Caplan of the Perelman School of Medicine shares his opinion on the use of adult stem cells.
+Harvey Rubin and Arthur Caplan of the Perelman School of Medicine comment on lab-altered bird flu.

 PHILADELPHIA - A new measurement tool can identify cognitively normal adults who are at high risk for cognitive decline, according to a new study by collaborators at the Perelman School of Medicine at the University of Pennsylvania and Harvard Medical School.
 The study is published in the December 21, 2011, online issue of Neurology®, the medical journal of the American Academy of Neurology.